How I Found My First Political Campaign Job

 Candidate campaigns, on the other hand, work to elect their specific candidate.
 This includes running the other parts of the campaign, including the digital, fundraising, and communications work.

-Depending on what type of position you’re interested in, you might apply for either position on a coordinated campaign or a specific candidate’s campaign.
+Depending on what type of position interests you, you might apply for either position on a coordinated campaign or a specific candidate’s campaign.
 Keep in mind you may not be able to find political campaign jobs online, or the places you’d expect.
-Try contacting your state’s Democratic party to ask about positions on the coordinated, contacting a specific candidate’s campaign, or looking on JobsthatareLEFT.
+Try contacting your state’s Democratic party to ask about positions on the coordinated, or contacting a specific candidate’s campaign.

 …and Different Job Titles